How do you win at business? One can go into the philosophical questions of what does “winning” mean anyway or is that even the point?

-It’s not necessary to explicitly state that you value things like integrity, honesty, respect, creativity, communication, or other very obviously positive values.
+It shouldn’t be necessary to explicitly state that a company values things like integrity, honesty, respect, creativity, communication, or other very obviously positive values.
 You should hire people that are already ethical, intelligent, and hard-working.
 That is table stakes.
-(Not-so-fun fact: One of Enron’s core values was integrity so you know that one works really well.)
+(Not-so-fun fact: One of Enron’s core values was integrity so you know that one in particular works really well.)

 An effective vision or effective principles must necessarily be in some way exclusionary.
 A culture is determined precisely by what it will not tolerate.
 That reveals the tradeoffs it is trying to make.

-Facebook’s focusing statement for a long time was to “move fast and break things” and they had various things in place (such as having every engineer push something live on their very first day at work) to reinforce that.
+Facebook’s focusing statement for a long time was to “move fast and break things” and they had various things in place (such as having every engineer push something live on their very first day at work) to reinforce that cultural value.